metabase/metabase/docs/administration-guide/databases/redshift.md

 - Port (e.g., 5439)
 - Database name (e.g., birds_of_the_world)

-You'll also need to enter a display name (the display name shows up in the browse data section and other menus in Metabase).
+You'll also need to enter a display name (the display name shows up in the **Browse data** section and other menus in Metabase).

 ## Schemas